 Simply sit up.
 Straighten your back, and have good posture during your client meeting.
 If you need to adjust your chair to get comfortable or to be at equal height with your client, do so.

-Much like your dress code, slouching will give an unkempt and sloppy appearance.
-Sitting up gives your poise, confidence, and a nice silhouette.
+Much like the proper business etiquette behind professional dress code, slouching will give an unkempt and sloppy appearance.
+Sitting up gives you poise, confidence, and a nice silhouette.
 Do as you learned when you were a kid, and sit nice and tall.

 7. Speak Up